inventory management

 At minimum, track: raw material names and current quantities, unit of measure (grams, oz, units), cost per unit, and reorder level.
 For finished products, track SKU, quantity on hand, and cost to make (COGS).
 Once you're growing, add supplier details, lead times, and sales velocity by channel.
 The goal is always the same — to know what you have, what it costs, and when to reorder — without having to physically count everything or guess.

 No single method is right for every business, and the “correct” answer changes as you grow.
 Pen and paper gets you started.
 Spreadsheets carry you through the early growth phase.
+Free apps fill a middle ground for businesses that don’t need recipe costing.
 Dedicated software becomes worth it the moment free is actually costing you more than it saves.

 If you’re at that point — or curious whether you are — Craftybase offers a free 14-day trial with no credit card required.
 Takes about an hour to set up, and most makers know within that first session whether it’s the right fit.